sellout/pathway/pathway/README.md

 `AnyPath` and `AnyAmbiguousPath` are synonyms over `Path 'Any 'Path` and `AmbiguousPath Any`, respectively.

 These types still distinguish between all of the possible cases, but it’s not exposed at the type level.
 This is useful at the boundary of the system.
-E.g., the three parsers have approximately the following types:
+For example, the three parsers have approximately the following types:

 - `Parser.directory :: rep -> Path Any Dir rep`
 - `Parser.strict :: rep -> Path Any Path rep`
 - `Parser.lax :: rep -> Either (AmbiguousPath Any rep) (Path Any Dir rep)`

-The last case is a bit complicated, but needs to exist that way because 1. some paths can’t be ambiguous (e.g., “/”, “.”, and “..” are all necessarily directories), and then for the ones that do have a trailing “/”, we also preserve that information.
+The last case is a bit complicated, but needs to exist that way because 1. some paths can’t be ambiguous (for example, “/”, “.”, and “..” are all necessarily directories), and then for the ones that do have a trailing “/”, we also preserve that information.

 ### operations